 JOB SHADOW INFORMATION

-If any juniors or seniors are interested in a job shadow or internship they should meet with Mrs. Reilly.
+If any juniors or seniors are interested in a job shadow or internship they should meet with the principal or guidance counselor.

 86,000 hours of your life will be invested in your future career!
 Make a wise investment in your future career today by exploring career options through the Workplace Learning Connection job shadow and student internship programs.
 These experiences can help you make those important future education and career decisions.